 1. Design Source:

-Various types of wastes are generated due to design error.
+Various types of wastes are generated due to design errors.

 2. Procurement Source:

-Various type of wastes are generated on account of the ordering error, supplier’s error etc during the procurement of the materials at the site.
+Various types of wastes are generated on account of the ordering error, supplier’s error, etc during the procurement of the materials at the site.

 3. Material Handling: